 Start with the 7-day roadmap above.
 Test the free tools.
 If they save you time, invest in Sudowrite.
 If they don’t, you’ve lost nothing but a week of experimentation.

 Your novel isn’t going to write itself.
-But with the right AI tools and workflow, it’s going to write a hell of a lot faster.
+But with the right AI writing tools for novelists and a solid workflow, it’s going to write a hell of a lot faster.

 Next steps: